dotnet/msbuild/documentation/project-docs/repro-helix-failure.md

 ## Other possible cause of Helix-only failure

-- Helix machine are not the same configuration as the host machine.
-Ideally the dependency should be declared by the SDK repo itself.
+- Helix machine does not have the same pre-installed dependencies as the host machine.
+Ideally the dependencies should be declared by the SDK repo itself.
 At the time the document is written.
-The build queue and the helix queue should have the same configuration.
+The build queue and the helix queue should have the same Visual Studio version.
 If they are diverged, we should contact arcade team.

 - New test environment variable introduced has not been reflected in RunTestsOnHelix.cmd.